Updated October, 2022

 This tells you that instinct and common sense are both involved in the process of setting a marketing budget.
 But here are some more definitive guidelines.

-- If you are starting up as a company, a sizeable chunk of your budget over the first two to three years will go to marketing, especially with electronic modes added to (not replacing) the print vehicles you need to use.
+- If you are starting up as a company, a sizeable chunk of your budget over the first two to three years will go to marketing, especially with a combination of electronic modes and the print vehicles you need to use.

 - If you add trade show presence to the budget, you can expect to spend hefty bucks to have a presence that meets, perhaps exceeds, the impact of your competitors.

 - Direct advertising will boost the dollars you spend.
-Print, radio and television ads must be professionally done, and these cost goodly sums.
+Print, radio, social media, and television ads must be professionally done, and these cost goodly sums.

-- As a start-up, plan to spend 20 to 30 percent of your budget the first year or two on activities related to marketing.
+- As a start-up, plan to spend 20-30% of your budget the first year or two on activities related to marketing.
 It should pay off.

-- If you are simply carrying on with already established (and paid for) marketing activities, 7 to 10 percent would be more realistic.
+- If you are simply carrying on with already established (and paid for) marketing activities, 7-10% would be more realistic.

 - You also need to plan to seize opportunities when they arise.
 That means shifting - sometimes increasing - planned expenditures for marketing activities.